IAmPresenting/ComingSoon/README.md

-# Coming Soon Web Page
+# IAmPresenting Coming Soon Page

 IAmPresenting Coming Soon Page Template and it changes text and background color depending on time of day (day/night)